AhKi/oh-my-desk/README.md

 we manage document in this repository [wiki](https://github.com/AhKi/oh-my-desk/wiki)

 ## Road Map
-We have LoadMap about this project. show this [RoadMap](https://github.com/AhKi/oh-my-desk/wiki/Road-Map)
+We have RoadMap about this project. show this [RoadMap](https://github.com/AhKi/oh-my-desk/wiki/Road-Map)

 ## Contributing